NamesJoeyWheeler/PearsonDL/README.md

 # What is needed:

--Python (Only 3.6 has been tested, but I assume this works with other versions).
+-Python (only 3.6 has been tested, but I assume this works with other versions).

--Windows 10 (Unknown if working on other OS).
+-Windows 10 (unknown if working on other OS).

 # How to use: